chaelim/BrokenGuardPage/Readme.md

 Broken Stack Guard Page
 ================================
-Present 4 demo programs are showing how to break thread stack expansion in Windows.
+Present 4 demo programs that are showing how to break thread stack expansion in Windows.
 Stack area auto expansion is surprisingly fragile such that an application can even break other program's stack guard page and it can cause a clueless crash sometime later.

 ## Note ##
 * How to compile and Run demo program